Registration made easy!

 Our staff is happy to provide an overview of our programs available and our facilities as well as provide basic information about payment, school policies, expectations, and financial aid options.
 Please call (626) 939-4456 if you have further questions or click on the contact us tab on the home page.

 BPACE will admit any student 18 years of age or older and not attending high school.
 Students under 18 years of age must see a counselor.
 All students will need to complete a registration form and take an assessment test so they can be placed in an appropriate level.
-ESL students are given a Form 80 Appraisal and their first pre-test before being enrolled and ASE students are given the TABE test (Test for Adult Basic Education).
+ESL students are given an Appraisal and their first pre-test before being enrolled and ASE students are given the TABE test (Test for Adult Basic Education).

 How We Support Our Students